Salt & Wind Travel

 Where To Eat In And Near The Park

-The park doesn’t offer much dining besides The Rim restaurant at Volcano House (the park’s only restaurant), so the nearest cluster of eateries is in Volcano town, located just outside the park entrance.
+The park doesn’t offer much dining besides The Rim restaurant at Volcano House (the park’s only restaurant), so the nearest cluster of eateries is in Volcano town, just outside the park entrance.

-All things considered, whether you’re visiting the Island of Hawai’i during an active volcano eruption, there are many ways to enjoy Hawaii Volcanoes National Park.
+There are options for pizza, Thai food, sandwiches, and veggie-forward dishes such as from Cafe Ono.
+All things considered, whether you’re visiting the Island of Hawai’i during an active volcano eruption or not, there are many ways to enjoy Hawaii Volcanoes National Park.

 Have Us Plan Your Hawai’i Trip